 Budget-friendly hotels in County Laois

 Midlands Park Hotel

 For a budget-friendly stay in Laois, head to the Midlands Park Hotel in Portlaoise.
-This 4-star hotel in centrally located and has both restaurants and bars, and a health and leisure club which has a pool.
-Click here for information and latest prices.
+This 4-star hotel is centrally located and has both restaurants and bars, and a health and leisure club which has a pool.
+Click here for information and the latest prices.